plotters-rs/plotters/CONTRIBUTING.md

 For the debugging you could set the `NO_HEADLESS=1` environment variable to run the tests using the local server instead of the headless browser.

+### Minimal Supported Compiler Version

+Currently we should make sure Plotters is compatible with rustc 1.36.0.
+Before making a PR, please check if the code compile with 1.36.0

 ### Code Coverage

 For for the code coverage information you may want to use [cargo-tarpaulin](https://crates.io/crates/cargo-tarpaulin).
 Please note that it works with x86_64 GNU/Linux only, and the doc tests coverage require nightly Rust.